lynnluong04/To-Do-List/README.md

 Setting up the Development Environment
 1. Clone this repository
-2. Install the following dependencies in the backend folder Initialize the server's package.json by running npm init -y. npm install the following packages as dependencies: bcryptjs cookie-parser
+2. Install the following dependencies in the backend folder.
+Initialize the server's package.json by running npm init -y. npm install the following packages as dependencies: bcryptjs cookie-parser